JesperKarlsson500/MS2-Lilypad-Game/README.md

 #### Business vision
 As a business I see the market being saturated with memory games.
 This doesn't mean it's a no go.
-There are possibilites with my frog themed Simon inspired game but I would have to test it extensivly together targeted audiance to see their reactions and if it's something they want.
+There are possibilites with my frog themed Simon inspired game.
+I need to test it with the targeted audiance, to see their reactions and if it's something they want.

 ## Scope